How Does Stress Impact the Animal Microbiome?

-The gut brain axis, while not well understood, is a bi-directional communication between the nervous, endocrine, and immune systems.
+The gut-brain axis, while not well understood, is bi-directional communication between the nervous, endocrine, and immune systems.
 Research supports evidence that the microbiota is a key component in this axis and can also affect stress responses in animals.
-Stress can modulate the microbiome community, contribute to dysbiosis, and cause stress related behaviors such as anxiety and depression (2).
+Stress can modulate the microbiome community, contribute to dysbiosis, and cause stress-related behaviors such as anxiety and depression (2).
 A study in mice examined the effects of psychological distress on the microbiota by exposing the mice to chronic social defeat stress which caused a change in behavior, a reduction in the richness of the microbiome, and alterations to the nervous and immune systems (3)

-There are several studies examining the benefits of supplements such as omega fatty acids, prebiotics and probiotics on the gut brain axis.
-A study in rats revealed that supplementation with the probiotic Lactobaccillus helveticus N58 reduced levels of the stress hormone corticosterone and improved stress associated behaviors (2).
-A recent pilot study assessed the effects of administration of a nutraceutical supplement which included probiotics, prebiotics, natural anti-inflammatories, and L-theanine to dogs who displayed anxiety and stress related behaviors.
+There are several studies examining the benefits of supplements such as omega fatty acids, prebiotics, and probiotics on the gut-brain axis.
+A study in rats revealed that supplementation with the probiotic Lactobacillus helveticus N58 reduced levels of the stress hormone corticosterone and improved stress-associated behaviors (2).
+A recent pilot study assessed the effects of a nutraceutical supplement which included probiotics, prebiotics, natural anti-inflammatories, and L-theanine administered to dogs who displayed anxiety and stress-related behaviors.
 While it was a small study, it determined that the microbiome of the healthy control group and treatment group were significantly different at the beginning of the trial.
-While diet was not taken into consideration in this study, this finding does raise the question of whether the treatment group, the stress and anxiety group, had a different microbiota make up due to the levels of stress.
-Dogs administered the supplement experienced changes in their microbiome compared to the control group as well as a reduction in stress induced behaviors at the end of the trial.
+While diet was not taken into consideration in this study, this finding does raise the question of whether the treatment group, the stress and anxiety group, had a different microbiota makeup due to the levels of stress.
+Dogs that received the supplement experienced changes in their microbiome compared to the control group as well as a reduction in stress-induced behaviors at the end of the trial.